authoritydmc/authoritydmc/README.md

 ### Hi there 👋
+So ,you reached here ..great .. visit my repo.. make yourself comfortable .. its just like your **home**
 <!--
 **authoritydmc/authoritydmc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.